chaudron/ovs_perf/README.md

 pci@0000:07:00.1  em4        network        I350 Gigabit Network Connection
 ```

 In our case, we will use em1, so PCI 0000:01:00.0.
-However as T-Rex likes
+However as TRex likes
-port pairs, we will also assign em2, 0000:01:00.1, to T-Rex.
+port pairs, we will also assign em2, 0000:01:00.1, to TRex.

 __NOTE__: Make sure your network card has a kernel driver loaded, i.e. has a
 _Device_ name in the output above, or else configuration in the step below
 might fail.

-Next step is to configure T-Rex:
+Next step is to configure TRex:

 ```
 # cd ~/trex/v2.29